How Do Data Analysts Respond to AI Assistance? A Wizard-of-Oz Study: Discussion

-Finally, our study concentrated on analyst preferences, leaving the evaluation of the resulting quality of analyses—when provided with planning assistance—largely unaddressed.
-Determining the correctness of an analysis is inherently challenging given that real-world analytical questions can yield a range of defensible analysis approaches \cite{Silberzahn2018ManyAO, Breznau2022ObservingMR, Schweinsberg2021SameDD, Dutilh2018TheQO, BotvinikNezer2019VariabilityIT, Bastiaansen2019TimeTG, Menkveld2021NonStandardE}.
-Often, there is no single ``correct'' answer, but rather multiple defensible interpretations.
-However, extensive literature on multiverse analysis \cite{Steegen2016IncreasingTT, Simonsohn2015SpecificationCD, Liu2020BobaAA} underscores the importance of considering alternative approaches.
-This helps analysts appreciate uncertainties surrounding their decisions and bolsters the robustness of their analyses.
-In this work, as one step toward this larger goal, we highlight how planning assistance can guide analysts toward assessing multiple analytical perspectives. \begin{acks} We are grateful for the participants of our study and thank the UW Behavioral Data Science Group members for their suggestions and feedback.
+Finally, our study concentrated on analyst preferences, leaving evaluation of the resulting quality of analyses unaddressed.
+Determining analysis correctness is inherently challenging \cite{Silberzahn2018ManyAO, Breznau2022ObservingMR, Schweinsberg2021SameDD, Dutilh2018TheQO, BotvinikNezer2019VariabilityIT, Bastiaansen2019TimeTG, Menkveld2021NonStandardE}, with there often being no single ``correct'' answer, but rather multiple defensible interpretations.
+However, extensive literature on multiverse analysis \cite{Steegen2016IncreasingTT, Simonsohn2015SpecificationCD, Liu2020BobaAA} notes the importance of considering alternative approaches.
+This helps analysts appreciate uncertainties surrounding their decisions and enhances analysis robustness.
+This work takes a step toward this larger goal by showing how planning assistance can guide analysts toward assessing multiple analytical perspectives. \begin{acks} We are grateful for the participants of our study and thank the UW Behavioral Data Science Group members for their suggestions and feedback.
 We also thank Tiffany Zheng for her brainstorming on the figures and moral support.
 T.A. and K.G. were supported in part by NSF grant IIS-1901386, NSF CAREER IIS-2142794, and the Bill \& Melinda Gates Foundation (INV-004841). \end{acks}